Comprehensive Eye Exams

 Eye icon

 One of our highly trained technicians at Cascadia Eye will document any current concerns and past eye problems.
 We will also go over your health history to include medications.
-This is a necessary step to insure all your concerns are noted and that a health record will be available for future visits.
+This is a necessary step to ensure all your concerns are noted and that a health record will be available for future visits.

 We look at the overall health of the eye.